General information on the situation after the transition period

 - Exports of live animals and germinal products to the GB require a health certificate.
-The health certificates are in TRACES Classic system.
+The health certificates are in TRACES system.
 The importer has to make a pre-notification via the Importation of Products, Animals, Food and Feed System (IPAFFS).
-Importation through the border control post will not become mandatory until July 2021.

-- Exports of high-risk animal by-products (ABPs) from the EU to the UK require pre-authorization from IPAFFS notification system.
-A commercial document that can be made in TRACES Classic system is required from all animal by-products exported before July.
+- Exports of high-risk animal by-products (ABPs) from the EU to the UK require pre-authorization from IPAFFS notification system and a commercial document that can be made in TRACES system.

-- For live animals, germinal products, and products of animal origin (POAO) subject to safeguarding measures, the importer obtains a Unique Notification Number (UNN), which is required only before Jyly, from APHA (Animal & Plant Health Agency).
-The UNN-nunber must be put in the box No I.6 in TRACES health certificate.
+- For live animals, germinal products, and products of animal origin (POAO) subject to safeguarding measures, the importer obtains a Unique Notification Number (UNN) from APHA (Animal & Plant Health Agency).
+The UNN-nunber must be put in the box No I.2.a in TRACES health certificate.

-- Pre-notification in the PEACH system, phytosanitary certificates and documentary checks will be required for low risk plants and plant products.
+- Pre-notification in the PEACH system and documentary checks will be required for low risk plants and plant products.
 These products include certain fruits and vegetables as well as certain cut flowers and certain cereals.
 More information on the UK website.